Memuna-Javed/Student_Score_Predictor/README.md

 ### 4. Prediction
 The script includes a section for testing the model on completely new data inputs.
 Results are organized into a final dataframe for side-by-side comparison of hours and predicted grades.

-## Future Development
-The next phase of this project involves expanding the feature set to include multiple variables such as sleep hours and attendance to implement Multiple Linear Regression.